VirtoCommerce/vc-internal-automation/github-automation/consumption/create-jira-issue-for-pr/README.md

 ## Features

-* Creates a new issue of type "Review" for all new pull requests
+* Creates a new issue of type "Review" for all new pull requests where author is not in VirtoCommerce\platform or VirtoCommerce\storefront-team (optional) team and title not contain any Jira key like JIRA-123.
 * Adds label "review task created"
 * Adds comment with a link to Jira Issue